Constructor in Java

 Q) What is the purpose of default constructor?

-Default constructor provides the default values to the object like 0, null etc. depending on the type.
+Default constructor is used to provide the default values to the object like 0, null etc. depending on the type.

 Example of default constructor that displays the default valuesTest it Now